Welcome to the library course guide for HHPE414.

-This guide is a gateway to good information sources in the field of human performance, i.e. athletic training, exercise science, physical therapy, and sports medicine.
+This guide features key information sources in the fields of athletic training, exercise science, physical therapy, and sports medicine.
 Additional resources can be found in the Health & Human Performance Subject Guide.

 If you have any questions, please feel free to contact me, or other George Fox librarians, through the Contact a Librarian link.